 There are two main resources used to test software; humans and computers.
 While each resource has its own advantages and disadvantages; both aim to improve the quality of the software.
-In this article I would like to tell you about the basic differences between manual testing and test automation.
+In this article, I would like to tell you about the basic differences between manual testing and test automation.

 First of all, Manual Test is the simplest type of testing to find the bugs or anomalies in software.
-Essentially, it does not require any testing tool (despite there are many tools that can boost effectiveness).
+Essentially, it does not require any testing tool (despite there being many tools that can boost effectiveness).
 The main goal of the Manual Test is to make sure that the software is working according to the requirements.
-It can be called a “preliminary” test and, must be done before kickstarting more advanced testing, test automation.
+It can be called a “preliminary” test and, must be done before kickstarting more advanced testing, and test automation.

 Not to create any confusion, automation and manual testing are not substitutes, but complement each other.
 While it is not always possible to cover each and every scenario with automation, manual testing is prone to human error.
-Automation needs be utilised with manual testing – if required.
+Automation needs are utilized with manual testing — if required.
 The feasibility of the test automation within the scope of the project and resource availability should be assessed carefully as an initial check.

 Types of Testing

 The following visuals show major testing types.
 Such tests can be done manually or by automation.

 Black Box Testing: Such tests are not interested in code or design.
 Tests are about requirements and functionality.
 The black-box test is also called the Functionality test, the Closed Box test, or the Opaque test.

 White Box Testing: Such tests depend on the knowledge of the internal logic of the application code.
 Elements, flow controls, conditions, etc. elements in the software code are tested.